 Dr. Holmes was involved in the development of Chatham’s two hospitals: St. Josephs Hospital and the Public General Hospital.
 He would also deliver guest lectures at the University of Western Ontario.
 In 1882, Dr. T. K. Holmes was the surgeon for the 24th Battalion of Infantry.

 Dr. Holmes was listed in the 1877 Chatham Directory and the 1885, 1896 and 1900 Ontario Business Directories as practicing in Chatham.
 His office was located at 165 King Street West.
 Dr. Holmes’ residence was listed at 209 King Street West in the 1877 and the 1888 Chatham Town Directory.
 Dr. George Thomas McKeough was listed as his partner in the 1885, 1896 and 1900 Ontario Business Directories.

 Dr. Holmes was well-known in Chatham’s business circles, serving as the President of the T.H.
 Taylor Company, and Director of the Traders Fire Insurance Company.
-In 1906 Dr. Holmes, organized the Chatham Motor Car Company.
+In 1906 Dr. Holmes, organized the Chatham Motor Car Club.
 He served as the President of the company, which was located on Adelaide St. in Chatham.

 Dr. Holmes also served as the first Chairman of the Chatham Water Commission, and in 1885 he was named President of the Canadian Medical Association.
 Dr. Holmes was a corresponding member of the Toronto Pathological Society, as well as the Detroit Medical and Library Association.
 Dr. Holmes was the first President of the Kent Historical Society in 1912.